 The following factors determine the economic viability of wind power projects:

 - Wind speed—the energy generated is a function of the wind speed: a 10 percent increase

-- The cost of financing long-term assets
+- The cost of financing long-term assets.

-- Transmission market constraints
+- Transmission market constraints.

-- Federal, state and local tax incentives
+- Federal, state and local tax incentives.